 Q: When and where is Kawaiicon?

-A: Kawaiicon will be held on the 17th and 18th of October in Wellington, New Zealand.
-Note that this is a Thursday and Friday.
-Kawaiicon is held at the Michael Fowler Centre, which is located on Wakefield St at the bottom of Cuba St. Other venue details are available on the venue page.
+A: Kawaiicon will be held on the 12th and 13th of November in Wellington, New Zealand.
+Note that this is a Friday and Saturday.
+Kawaiicon is held at the Michael Fowler Centre, which is located on Wakefield St at the bottom of Cuba St.

 Q: How much is Kawaiicon?

 A: Entry to Kawaiicon costs NZD99.95 for admission on both days, or NZD29.95 for students and beneficiaries.
 You can give us more money if you want for subsidising student tickets, in a humble-bundle style variable payment option.
 This is partly because we’ve been informed that the regular tickets are too cheap to expense claim in some organisations, and partly because it’s kinda hilarious when people edit the price back down to NZD99.95 to save their corporate overlords 5 cents.